Abesuden/Code-Assassin/doc/projectProposal.md

 # Software Engineering Project Proposal

 ### Scenario
 You have been asked to lead a software development team to build a system fulfilling the Statement of Need below.
 You and your team are employees of a software development company, under contract to the Information Technology Services (ITS) of University of North Florida (UNF).
 The project must balance reasonable system cost, development effort, timely delivery, software quality, and functionality.
-- UNF has been using the Oracle stack for the past 10 years
-- Recently they have migrated to the .NET stack
-- In addition, UNF has recently hired 5 new employees
-- In order to facilitate new employees' transition to the new software stack, UNF has tasked a local consulting group (Code Assassins) with developing software that will allow employees to quickly adapt to, and develop with, the new programming stack
+UNF has been using the Oracle stack for the past 10 years and recently, they have migrated to the .NET stack.
+In addition, UNF has recently hired 5 new employees.
+In order to facilitate new employees' transition to the new software stack, UNF has tasked a local consulting group (Code Assassins) with developing software that will allow employees to quickly adapt to, and develop with, the new programming stack

 ### Statement of Need

 UNF is in need of a system that will provide a streamlined approach for employees to begin developing software using unfamiliar programming languages.
 Due to the strict nature of UNF's expectations of developers, they are hoping to avoid the lag time that is commonly associated with migrating to a new programming stack.
-Such a system should meet the following **requirements**:
+Such a system should meet the following...

+**requirements**:
 * Quickly and efficiently perform common software operations in various languages using predefined aliases
 * Select the programming language to be used for the respective IDE session
 * Interface with the respective IDE that the developer decides to use